 Between December and April, yard waste can be dropped off free of charge at SOCRRA's Troy transfer station; contact 248-288-5150 for details.

-Ferndale DPW provides residents with annual curbside leaf pickup, generally scheduled from October 19–November 27, weather permitting.
+Ferndale DPW provides residents with annual curbside leaf pickup each fall between mid-October and the beginning of December (specific dates determined and will be announced at the beginning of each autumn).
 Visit the curbside leaf pickup page for a map and current information.

 For additional questions about curbside yard waste pickup, contact DPW at 248-546-2514.

 The pool is located at 14300 Oak Park Blvd, just three miles from Ferndale's city center.

 The Oak Park Pool is open from mid June through late August—this year, Saturday, June 15, through Saturday, August 24.

 Public open swim: